readline.vim : Readline-style mappings for command-line mode

 This plugins implements a subset of Readline's default keyboard commands to Vim's command-line mode.
 Mappings available include deletion and navigation by words and other useful stuff.

-What makes this plugin different from similar plugins is that it implements a larger subset of the Readline mappings, and that it does a better job of mimicking the Readline behavior for each command.
+What makes this plugin different from similar plugins is that it implements a larger subset of the Readline mappings, and each command is carefully implemented to behave exactly like in Readline.

 The word movement and deletion commands have different behavior between Vim and Readline.
 The biggest difference is that in Readline punctuation is always skipped when searching for a word boundary.
 Another difference is that _ (underscore) is treated as a word delimiter.
 This plugin implements the Readline behavior for word movement and deletion commands.